 Do you remember One of Us?
-Launched in 2012, this petition was the largest citizens’ initiative in the history of the European Union (EU) and collected nearly 2 million signatures from across Europe!
+Launched in 2012, this petition was the largest citizens’ initiative in the history of the European Union (EU) and collected nearly 2 million signatures across Europe!
 It was driven by civil society, dozens of associations, and thousands of volunteers worked to collect signatures across Europe.
 It called for a ban on European funding for programs involving the destruction of human embryos and foetuses.

 Presented as an instrument to democratize the EU, the European Citizens’ Initiative (ECI) sought to bring the Union closer to the citizens.
 It was introduced by the Lisbon Treaty in 2007 and Regulation No 211/2011 of the European Parliament and the Council.
 The ECI was intended to overcome the lack of democracy in a Union which, since its origin, left the legislative initiative monopoly to the sole "bureaucratic" power of the Commission.
 The purpose of the ECI was to break into that monopoly and share the power of initiative with European citizens.